Webhooks

 If your endpoint fails to respond with a 2xx status, Mulberry retries with exponential backoff:

-After 5 failed attempts, the webhook is marked as failed and you'll receive a notification.
+After 5 failed attempts, the webhook delivery is marked as failed and you'll receive a notification.

 Your webhook signing secret is available in Settings → Webhooks.
 You can regenerate it at any time, but this will invalidate signatures for any in-flight requests.